 You can stuff them with any fillings of your choice — shredded beef, black beans, fish, chicken, you name it.
 However, Colombian arepas tend to get stuffed with eggs, cheese, or both.

-The dominant sweetness of Colombian cornmeal pairs well with white wines.
 We recommend having a light meal of arepas washed down with a smooth, buttery Chardonnay.

 Sauvignon Blanc and Colombian Ceviche